 Alternative loans are offered by banks or lending institutions to help students and parents bridge the gap between the cost of education and the amount of financial aid received.
 These are private supplemental loans that are NOT guaranteed by the federal government.

 Student Employment is funding that a student earns with a job, typically on campus.
-As part of their financial aid award, students receive funds through either the Federal Work-Study Program and/or the Cabrini Work Grant Program.
+As part of their financial aid award, students receive funds through the Federal Work-Study Program.